 Another important element of marketing is your website.
-How are your competitors websites doing?
+How are your competitors’ websites doing?
 Are they ranking on Google?
 Are they driving traffic?
-In order to find out, we’re going to use free versions of popular SEO tools.
+In order to find out, we’re going to use free versions of popular search engine optimization (SEO) tools.

 First, head over to similarweb.com in order to get an estimate of their traffic.
 It will give you a breakdown between organic (Google search traffic, direct traffic) and paid traffic (traffic from social media and Google ads).

 Next, let’s look up domain authority, a measure of how well a site can rank on Google from Moz.com.
-Sign up for a free account, then click on Mozpro, then Link Explorer, then enter your competitors website in the box.
+Sign up for a free account, then click on Mozpro, then Link Explorer, and then enter your competitor’s website in the box.

-Finally, we can get a sense of what keywords your competitors are ranking on Google for using Semrush.com.
-Head over to Semrush, create a free account, then click on domain overview, enter your competitor’s domain, then click on “view full report” under the “Top Organic Keywords” section.
+Finally, we can get a sense of what keywords your competitors are ranking on Google by using Semrush.com.
+Head over to Semrush, create a free account, then click on domain overview, enter your competitor’s domain, and then click on “view full report” under the “Top Organic Keywords” section.

-Here’s a quick rundown of what you’re looking at: Pos. = position on Google search results page, (SERP) Volume = the number of people searching for that term every month, CPC= Cost per click from advertising for that term, and KD% = the difficulty (out of 100) of ranking on the first page of Google for those keywords.
+Here’s a quick rundown of what you’re looking at: Pos. = position on Google search results page (SERP); Volume = the number of people searching for that term every month; KD% = the difficulty (out of 100) of ranking on the first page of Google for those keywords; and CPC = Cost-per-click from advertising for that term.

 IRL Advertising & Marketing